lynxlynxlynx/gemrb-mods/10pp/README.md

 Compatibility
 -------------
-Every mod should work, but since the core of the mod is a dumb robot, there are bound to be Exceptions (see section below).
+Every mod should work, but since the core of the mod is a dumb robot, there are bound to be [exceptions](#exceptions) (see below).

 Mods confirmed not to cause problems:
 * bg2
   * NPC: Haldamir, Tashia, Saradas2, Kivan, Sarah, Auren Aseph, Angelo, Fade
   * Misc: Dungeon be gone, Alternatives, Divine Remix, Item upgrade
 * Salk's gameover mod will fail, but test44 shows how to edit the file
-  * you can get most of the work by just changing one value: http://www.gemrb.org/wiki/doku.php?id=developers:mods
+  * you can get most of the work by just changing one value: https://gemrb.org/Modding.html#trivial

 Testing with other mods and/or finding appropriate overrides is very welcome!